The $\lambda$-PSP at $\lambda$-$\Pi^1_1$ sets: Preliminaries

-Very roughly, a core model $K$ is a definable structure that, under suitable anti-large cardinal assumptions, is very close to $V$ in the sense that every uncountable set in $V$ is covered by a set in $K$ of the same size (see Definition \ref{def:covering-properties}).
-If $K$ is a model of choice, this implies that $(\lambda^{+})^{K}=\lambda^{+}$ for every singular cardinal $\lambda$.
-Core models are useful to fix consistency strength lower bounds.
-The strategy is quite standard.
-If one is to fix the consistency lower bound of an arbitrary statement $\varphi$, one first shows that $\neg\varphi$ holds in the core model.
-As said, under the corresponding anti-large cardinal assumptions, the core model is close enough to $V$.
-This closeness might serve to show that $\neg\varphi$ also holds in $V$.
-From this, assumed $\varphi$ is true in $V$, one derives that it must be the case that the assumed anti-large cardinal assumption fails, for otherwise one would get a contradiction.
-For example, Corollary \ref{c13} below, consequence of Proposition \ref{12}, says that there is a $\Pi_{2}$-definable set $A$ in $L$ that does not have the $\lambda$-$\mathsf{PSP}$.
+For example, Corollary \ref{corollary:toy-example-Delta_1-definable-subset-wo-psp} below, consequence of Proposition \ref{proposition:toy-example}, says that, in $L$, there is a $\Pi_{1}(\lambda)$-definable (in fact, $\Delta_1(\lambda)$-definable) subset $A$ of ${}^{\lambda}2$ that does not have the $\lambda$-$\mathsf{PSP}$.
 By the Covering Theorem for $L$, if $0^{\sharp}$ doesn't exist, then every uncountable set in $V$ is covered by a set in $L$ of the same size.
-This in turn implies, being $L$ a model of choice, that if $0^{\sharp}$ doesn't exist, then $L$ computes correctly the successor of every singular cardinal, which is enough to prove that, under that same assumption, the set $A$, as seen from $V$, is also a $\Pi_2$-definable subset of ${}^{\lambda}2$ without the $\lambda\hyp\mathsf{PSP}$.
-It thus follows that if every $\Pi_{2}$-definable subset of $^{\lambda}2$ in $V$ has the $\lambda$-$\mathsf{PSP}$, then $0^{\sharp}$ must exist, as written in Corollary \ref{c14}.
+This in turn implies, being $L$ a model of choice, that if $0^{\sharp}$ doesn't exist, then $L$ computes correctly the successor of every singular cardinal, which is enough to prove that, under that same assumption, the set $A$, as seen from $V$, is also a $\Pi_2(\lambda)$-definable subset of ${}^{\lambda}2$ without the $\lambda\hyp\mathsf{PSP}$.
+It thus follows that if every $\Pi_{2}(\lambda)$-definable subset of $^{\lambda}2$ in $V$ has the $\lambda$-$\mathsf{PSP}$, then $0^{\sharp}$ must exist, as written in Corollary \ref{corollary:toy-example-if-0-sharp-pi2-set-without-psp}.